List of The Umbrella Academy characters

-The following entry is a list of characters from The Umbrella Academy, a comic book series created and written by Gerard Way and illustrated by Gabriel Bá, and its television adaptation on Netflix.
-The adaptation currently consists of three 10-episode seasons, the most recent of which was released on 22 June 2022.
-The Umbrella Academy features seven super-powered children: Luther Hargreeves, who has superstrength; Diego Hargreeves, who has trajectory manipulation meaning he can control projectiles; Allison Hargreeves, who can influence people to her command with the phrase "I Heard a Rumor", followed by what she wants to happen; Klaus Hargreeves, who can communicate with and summon the dead; Five Hargreeves, who can teleport and time travel; Ben Hargreeves, who can summon monstrous tentacles from his torso; and Vanya Hargreeves (later Viktor Hargreeves in the television adaptation), who can control sound waves.
-All the orphans were adopted by Sir Reginald Hargreeves, and transformed into the superhero team called the Umbrella Academy.
+The Umbrella Academy is a comic book series created and written by Gerard Way and illustrated by Gabriel Bá.
+It was adapted into a television series on Netflix, with three ten-episode seasons and a final six-episode season.

+The Umbrella Academy features seven super-powered children: Luther Hargreeves, who has super-strength and durability; Diego Hargreeves, who has trajectory manipulation allowing him to control projectiles; Allison Hargreeves, who can influence people to her command with the phrase "I heard a rumor...", followed by what she wants to happen; Klaus Hargreeves, who can communicate with and summon the dead; Five Hargreeves, who can teleport and time-travel; Ben Hargreeves, who can summon monstrous tentacles from his torso; and Vanya Hargreeves (later Viktor Hargreeves in the television adaptation) who can control sound waves.
+All the children were adopted by Sir Reginald Hargreeves, and transformed into the superhero team called "the Umbrella Academy".